Energy Focus (NASDAQ:EFOI) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Energy Focus (NASDAQ:EFOI – Free Report) in a research report report published on Monday morning.
-The brokerage issued a sell rating on the construction company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Energy Focus (NASDAQ:EFOI – Get Free Report) in a note issued to investors on Tuesday.
+The brokerage set a “sell” rating on the construction company’s stock.

 A hedge fund recently raised its stake in Energy Focus stock.
-International Assets Investment Management LLC grew its holdings in Energy Focus, Inc. (NASDAQ:EFOI – Free Report) by 82.5% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 27,251 shares of the construction company’s stock after acquiring an additional 12,315 shares during the period.
-International Assets Investment Management LLC owned about 0.78% of Energy Focus worth $58,000 as of its most recent filing with the Securities & Exchange Commission.
-3.67% of the stock is currently owned by institutional investors.
+International Assets Investment Management LLC lifted its stake in Energy Focus, Inc. (NASDAQ:EFOI – Free Report) by 82.5% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 27,251 shares of the construction company’s stock after acquiring an additional 12,315 shares during the quarter.
+International Assets Investment Management LLC owned approximately 0.78% of Energy Focus worth $58,000 as of its most recent SEC filing.
+Institutional investors own 3.67% of the company’s stock.

 About Energy Focus